-I have worked with Staffordshire Fire to address future years' budget gaps through a number of planning sessions, and I am pleased to that around £1 million of cash savings is being delivered as part of the ongoing transformation work.
-This has improved efficiency and effectiveness of the Service but there is still more to do to address funding moving forward.
+I have worked with Staffordshire Fire to address future years' budget gaps through a number of planning sessions, and I am pleased to that c.£1.3 million of cash savings is being delivered.
+This has improved efficiency and effectiveness of the Service but there is still more to do to address funding moving forward and I will continue to push for transformation, alonside greater efficiency and improvements in productivity.